uptech/engineering/content/blog/journey-to-small-pull-requests/index.md

 At this point you have a patch that technically implements the feature from a user perspective & adds the associated e2e tests.
 This is still a small, logical, buildable, testable, patch that you open a pull request for.
 The peer reviewer understand that this patch adds the feature and therefore when they review this pull request they do the full feature review as well as code review.
 Generally these inner patches are paired with unit tests while the outer most feature patch is paired with e2e tests.

-There are many ways this can very.
+There are many ways this can vary.
 For example with someone not doing outside-in development or maybe you have multiple internal dependency patches that aren’t intertwined.
 I think the important thing is just that the pull requests are opened from the inside-out.

 Also one of the beautiful things about this workflow is that it decouples you from caring about how quickly your pull requests get reviewed because you are able to still continue development of your feature irrespective of how long it takes someone to review your pull requests.
-This is happens thanks to the fact that the patch stack continues to hold the patches even after requesting review.
+This happens thanks to the fact that the patch stack continues to hold the patches even after requesting review.

-Further details on this process of outside-in and inside-out in relation to this workflow are covered in our article [How we should we using Git](/blog/how-we-should-be-using-git/).
+Further details on this process of outside-in and inside-out in relation to this workflow are covered in our article [How we should be using Git](/blog/how-we-should-be-using-git/).

 ## Ticketing Alignment